Enneagram Type 2: “The Helper” Personality Type Analysis

 Enneagram Type 2 Weaknesses

-The greatest weakness of Twos is their deep sense of insecurity and need to hold on to others to relieve it.
+The greatest weakness of Enneagram Twos is their deep sense of insecurity and the need to hold on to others to relieve it.
 This core insecurity manifests in many ways, mainly as:

-• Dependance on the approval of others.
-Even though they are endowed with many admirable traits, they cannot feel good about themselves unless other people think well of them.
+• Dependence on the approval of others.
+Even though they are endowed with many admirable traits, Enneagram Twos cannot feel good about themselves unless other people think well of them.

 • Suppression of their negative emotions.
-Thanks to their deep-rooted belief that they can only be loved as long as they are kind to others, they push all the negative responses under the carpet.
-Of course, those emotions that are piled up eventually surface in the form of rage.
+Thanks to their deep-rooted belief that they can only be loved as long as they are kind to others, Twos push all the negative responses under the carpet.
+Unfortunately, such repressed emotions can sometimes surface in the form of anger and rage.

 Enneagram Type 2 Fears & Desires